WayScience/cellpainting_predicts_cardiac_fibrosis/4.analyze_data/README.md

 In the `2` notebooks, we generate random single-cell crops per cluster of the UMAP, in which the UMAP data frame is stratified based on the range of coordinates of the cluster.
 One notebook is meant for plate 3 data and the other is for plate 4 data.

-## Density plot
+## Histogram plot

-In this folder, there is only one notebook that is used to load in the annotated data frame from plate 4, and then create a density plot with all heart number distributions on it to compare.
+In this folder, there is only one notebook that is used to load in the annotated data frame from plate 4, and then create a histogram plot with all heart number distributions on it to compare.

 ## Create environments